 Simple notes or electronic reminders can help maintain a health routine.

-It may be necessary to take a more active role in helping maintain proper habits by making dental appointments on their behalf and calling to make sure they’re brushing and flossing.
+It may be necessary to take a more active role in helping maintain proper oral health habits by making dental appointments on their behalf and calling to make sure they’re brushing and flossing.

 Keep them stocked with supplies